 Data is king in today’s world.
 The rise in the collection, use, and storage of personal information, alongside an increasingly distributed workforce makes data protection and privacy especially critical within the HR and recruiting space.

 iCIMS is dedicated to helping businesses maintain data protection and privacy throughout the hiring process.
 We recently achieved the ISO 27701 Privacy Information Management System (PIMS) certification.
-The ISO 27701 framework specifies requirements and provides guidance for establishing, implementing, maintaining, and continually improving a comprehensive privacy program.
+The ISO 27701 framework specifies requirements and provides guidance for establishing, implementing, maintaining, and continually improving a comprehensive privacy programme.
 In addition, this new global data protection and privacy framework supports compliance with the EU’s General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and other privacy legislation – demonstrating iCIMS’ commitment to upholding high standards of data protection and privacy with rigorous processes and systems in place.

 ISO 27701 is also an extension of iCIMS ISO/IEC 27001 Information Security Management System (ISMS) certification.
 Attaining and maintaining both certifications creates a strong integration point for aligning security and privacy controls.